Waulta/Waulta/README.md

 # Hello Person, I'm Waulta

-Amateur Software Developer currently expanding my knowledge on Web Development.
+Amateur Software Developer currently expanding my knowledge on Web & Game Development.

 ## About me:
 Throughout my life, I have always had a passion for technology, whether it be making video games, playing them, or pulling the consoles themselves apart.